kaaveland/kaaveland.github.io/content/posts/2024-05-20-building-docsite-for-eugene.md

 in researching the options and having to make choices about dependencies.
 I think doing it badly at first, then doing it right if it turns out to be valuable is often a good strategy.
-This would make an excellent subject for another blog post, so I'll try to revisit that in the future.
+This would make an excellent subject for another blog post, so I'll try to revisit that idea in the future.

 I've asked for some advice from colleagues on how to structure the documentation and I all the suggestions I've got have been very useful.